 Step 2: Choose a Statutory Agent

-The role of the statutory agent is that of a contact person between the LLC and the state.
-As stated on the Arizona Corporation Commission website, “a statutory agent is an individual or a business entity that the corporation or LLC appoints for the purpose of accepting service of process (lawsuit papers or legal documents) for the entity.”
+A statutory agent is a key component of your budding LLC, handling all of its sensitive communication with the state so you don’t have to.
+The Arizona Corporation Commission FAQ page explains that “a statutory agent is an individual or a business entity that the corporation or LLC appoints for the purpose of accepting service of process (lawsuit papers or legal documents) for the entity.”

 Arizona Corporation Commission